odoo/documentation/content/applications/sales/point_of_sale.rst

 Set customers
 =============

-You can create and set customers from an :ref:`open POS session <pos/session-start>`.
 Registering your customer is necessary to :doc:`collect their loyalty points and grant them rewards
 <point_of_sale/pricing/loyalty>`, automatically apply the :doc:`attributed pricelist
 <point_of_sale/pricing/pricelists>`, or :ref:`generate and print an invoice
 <receipts-invoices/invoices>`.

+You can create customers from an :ref:`open POS session <pos/session-start>` by clicking :menuselection:`Customer --> Create`, and filling in the contact information.
+You can also create customers from the backend by going to :menuselection:`Point of Sale --> Orders --> Customers` and clicking :guilabel:`New`.
+Then, fill in the information and save.

-To access the list of customers, click :guilabel:`Customer` on the POS interface.
-Then, select a customer or create a new one by clicking :guilabel:`Create`, completing the form, and saving.
+To set a customer during an order, access the list of customers by clicking :guilabel:`Customer` on the POS interface.
+You can also set a customer at the payment screen by clicking :guilabel:`Customer`.

 .. _pos/customer-notes: